 Currently, though, Capital One has made it possible to get much more value by transferring to airline partners for your award flights.
 Below are the top frequently asked questions about Capital One miles, which you can earn with the Capital One Venture Rewards Credit Card.

 1. When converting Capital One miles to airline partners, what is the transfer ratio?

-Currently, you’ll earn 2 miles for each dollar spent on all purchases with the Venture Card.
+Currently, you’ll earn 2 miles for each dollar spent on all purchases with the CapOne Venture card.
 Outside of airlines, these miles can be redeemed for 1 cent each toward the expense of a travel purchase.

-But with airline transfers now available, users can transfer their Venture miles into airline miles at a ratio of up to 2 Capital One miles to 1.5 airline miles for most partners (with the exception of Emirates, and Singapore Airlines where the ratio is 2:1).
+But with airline transfers now available, users can transfer their Capital One miles into airline miles at a ratio 1 Capital One mile to 1 airline miles for most partners (with the exception of EVA Air where the ratio is 2:1.5).

 Let’s take a look at Capital One’s airline transfer partners: